wzhang4-commits/PresentationReadMe/README.md

 - Students – Primary users of the platform
 - Faculty/Staff – Operational and academic users
 - Administrators – System management and oversight
-- Development Team – Builds and maintains the application
 - IT Support Team – Infrastructure, security, and monitoring
 - University Leadership – Project approval and funding
 - Third-Party Service Providers – External integrations and cloud hosting